-- Then create an a text file with extension .radio (let’s call it GrooveSalad.radio) and put just URL of internet station in there, e.g. for Groove Salad:
+- Then create an a text file with extension .radio (let’s call it GrooveSalad.radio) and put just URL of what is loperamida and of internet station in there, e.g. for Groove Salad:

 You can optionally put an image (any name, e.g. cover.jpg or groovesalad.png) in the folder so you also have nice art shown on your tablet/phone.

 - Repeat the process of creating additional folders under D:\Music\radio and making .radio file for each station you want to use.

 JPLAY Classic is a highly optimized playback engine, it consists of: minimalistic interface

 JPLAYmini player that can be used alone & JPLAY Driver which enhances sound quality of any audio player that supports ASIO.

 JPLAY Classic supports PCM up to 24-bit 384kHz and DSD via DoP up to fs128.

 JPLAY Classic is a part of JPLAY FEMTO package.
 It can be purchased separately too at a lower price.

 - You can use JPLAY Driver on top of any player which supports ASIO output.

 For foobar2000 install ASIO component.
 You will find the instructions